anhphan2705/python_full_course/README.md

 If you have any suggestions or problems, feel free to create an Issue ticket.
 I will get to it asap.

-If this help you, I would appreciate a star and a follow :)
+If this help you, donation is accepted through venmo @anhphan2705 :)